 For Eagles and all other samples, the exact location of each collection site will be noted on clipboards and Chain of Custody forms, using GPS.
-Fish & Wildlife Service is quite interested in knowing which nests we sample, and in the radionuclide results for the eagles.
+Fish & Wildlife Service is knowing which nests we sample, interested in and in radionuclide results for the eagles.
 With two teams and good luck we should be able to obtain our samples in two days.
 Some nests may require more than one visit, if special gear or additional personnel are required.